unparalleled-js/docs-1/on-prem/agents.md

 ---

 # On-prem Agent
-The Workato on-prem agent provides a secure way for Workato to selectively access customer-authorized on-prem apps, databases and folders without having to open ports in the corporate firewall.
+The Workato on-prem agent provides a secure way for Workato to selectively access customer-authorized on-prem apps, databases, and folders without having to open ports in the corporate firewall.

 Once the on-prem feature is enabled for your account, view the on-prem option in the **Tools** menu.